RsGoksel/Genetic-Algorithm-Solutions/Game_Solutions/readme.md

 ## Brain and Agent

-   Brain class has Weights, Layers, Activation Functions.
-Consider it Neural Network.
+   The Brain class encompasses three essential components: Weights, Layers, and Activation Functions (Consider it Neural Network).
-   Gathered informations attachs to first layer of brain and eventually a prediction is obtained.
+   Gathered information attached to first layer of brain and eventually a prediction is obtained.

-   Agent class has on the other hand has Brain class initially, also has variables which depends on the game, like movement settings, skill and limitations etc.
+   Agent class has on the other hand has Brain class initially and variables (which depends on the game, like movement settings, skill and limitations etc.)

 - !
 The depth of an artificial neural network (ANN) is important and may depend on the complexity of your problem.
 Choose a depth suitable for your problem.